Manage OLE in Presentations Using Python

 # Print the full path to the linked file.

-# Only the PPT presentations can contain the relative path.
+# Only .ppt presentations can contain a relative path.

 if ole_frame.link_path_relative:

-If an OLE object is already embedded in a slide, you can easily access that object and modify its data this way:
+If an OLE object is already embedded in a slide, you can access it and modify its data as follows:

-- Load a presentation with the embedded OLE object by creating an instance of the Presentation class.
+1. Load the presentation by creating an instance of the Presentation class.

-- Get the slide’s reference through its index.
+2. Get the target slide by its index.

-object and access the OLE data. - Access the desired
+5. Create a Workbook object and read the OLE data.

 import io